csc-fw/otmb_fw_files/2021-11-22_GEMCSC_12bitCCLUT_ME11/README.md

    - New trigger data format and DAQ data format

 ## firmware date and type
 The firmware date is 2021-11-22.
-TypeC OTMB firmware are uploaded here.
+TypeC and type D OTMB firmware are uploaded here.
 Type C for ME11 OTMB in plus endcap and type D for minus endcap.
 This version is rolling back to 12bits comparator code.
 The even-odd chamber parity is extracted from the chamber label

 ## firmware revision code